IBM/industry-solns-tech2025-ai-lab/docs/lab/lab-partb-notebook-walkthrough-exec-1.md

 First, in Exercise 1A, you'll interact with a granite-3.1-8b-base model that's been set up on a Red Hat Enterprise Linux (RHEL) AI VSI.
 This provides a stable and secure environment for exploring the capabilities of the LLM.
 Next, you'll learn how to use external assets to summarize documents, Exercise 1B.

+Open the following link in a new tab to access a pre-run version of the notebook: [ran notebook](https://github.com/IBM/industry-solns-tech2025-ai-lab/blob/main/jupyter-notebook/NB-rhelai-instructlab-chatbot-w-output.ipynb).
+This will allow you to view an example solution that has already been run and compare your own output with the expected results.

 ## Exercise 1A

 **Cell 1: Install prerequisite libraries (requests, json, getpass)**